justinram11/serverless-aws-batch/README.md

 **Disclaimer: This project has not yet been well tested and is not yet recommended for a production system**

 ## Install
+First make sure than you have Docker installed and running

+Then add the plugin to your serverless project:

 ```
 npm install serverless-aws-batch --save-dev
 ```

-Then modify the `serverless.yml` file to include the plugin:
+Modify the `serverless.yml` file to include the plugin:

 ```yaml
 plugins: